ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Your GM may adjust the starting difficulty up or down by one step to account for campaign credibility or other dramatic factors.
 If an assist as proposed seems too improbable or insufficiently useful, your GM should collaborate with you to propose alternate suggestions which would face Moderate Difficulty.

-The assist alters the score against your teammate according to the result of a simple contest
+The assist alters the score against your teammate according to the result of a Simple Contest

 ### ASSIST RESULTS TABLE